mbtestorg2022/ocw-www/content/pages/why-give.md

 ---
 content_type: page
-description: 'OCW would not be possible without the support of thousands of individuals who donate each year.
-Your gift ensures we can keep OCW growing with new courses and more rich resources. '
+description: OCW would not be possible without the support of thousands of individuals who donate each year.
+Your gift ensures we can keep OCW growing with new courses and more rich resources.
 draft: false
 title: Why Give?
 uid: 81f177c8-d664-46ba-8f89-d73e96ea2c26